herrfrost/firmware/readme.md

 ## This version is reliant on hardware twi/i2c.
 It's clunky to implement in brewpi presently, thus the need for a new board type.
-That in turns requires changes to the python back-end.
+That in turn requires changes to the python back-end.

 Use https://github.com/herrfrost/firmware/tree/feature/SoftwareI2C if you're determined to use your i2c display.